-Ordinarily, I will "close" the arbitration hearing upon completion of the parties' closing argument and/or actual receipt of post-hearing submissions.
-See Rule R-35, AAA Commercial Rules.
-This formal "closure" begins the time within which I may make my award.
+Normally, this formal "closure" begins the time within which I may make my award.
 Sometimes, for good cause shown, I may bifurcate a hearing or reserve attorney's fees and litigation costs for later.
 But once closed, a hearing rarely will be reopened.
-See Rule R-36.
+See Rule R-40.